MicrosoftDocs/minecraft-creator/creator/Documents/CameraCommandIntroduction.md

 ### The "color" sub-option

 This sub-option allows for customizing the color of the fade effect.
-The red, green, and blue values should be a value from 0.0 to 1.0.
+The red, green, and blue values should each be an integer value from 0 to 255.
 The target opacity of the fade is always fully opaque.
-If this is not specified, it will use 0.0 for each value, which causes a fade to black.
+If this is not specified, it will use 0 for each value, which causes a fade to black.

 ## Fade timing, networked gameplay, and game performance